ronakupadhyaya/Horizons-week-05/day1/homazon/README.md

 Go ahead and install express-generator globably with `npm install express-generator -g`.
 Now navigate to `/week05/day1`.

-Use the `express appname --view=hbs` command (from express-generator) to create a scaffolding (the view=hbs flag adds handlebars support).
-This will create an Express app named appname in the current working directory.
+Use the `express homazon --view=hbs` command (from express-generator) to create a scaffolding (the view=hbs flag adds handlebars support).
+This will create an Express app named homazon in the current working directory.

+> Note: Make sure that you are in your `day1` folder before typing `express homazon --view=hbs`.
+You should get a message stating `destination is not empty, continue? [y/N]`.
+Type y to continue.

 Remember to then `cd` into the app folder before continuing.
+Next, type `npm install` to install the dependencies that came together with the express-generator.

 Voila - your application is pretty much done for you!
 Jk.
 LOL!
 Where's the fun in that?